 Under bill-ready, distributor-consolidated billing, the distributor shall be capable of accepting at least one separate bill amount from a retailer for each individual consumer for each billing cycle.
+All metered and unmetered service points with respect to a particular account shall be aggragated by a retailer when providing a distributor with bill amounts.
 The amount shall be posted separately on the consolidated bill, along with a brief description of the services to which the amount pertains.
 The description provided by the retailer must fit within a single line on the bill using the distributor's standard bill format.